romenjelly/terminal_soundboard/README.md

 Lastly, repeated improper termination may trip anti-malware software into flagging, and potentially deleting the soundboard executable.
 If it is randomly gone, it has likely been deleted by anti-malware software.

+This codebase is very hastily put together and runs on shaky control flow.
+Functions may seem nonsensical and randomly strum around the modules; yet *it works on my machine*.
+This repository exists purely by "popular demand", and shouldn't be treated as anything more than haphazardly thrown-together crates to make a computer play funny sounds.

 ## Configuring the Soundboard

 Configuration is done two-fold: using the file system, and parameters passed to the executable.